 By Julie Richardson Brown, guest blogger

-This is the final post in an eight-week series on Youth ministry and social media.
+This is the seventh in an eight-week series on Youth ministry and social media.

 Julie Richardson Brown is an ordained minister in the Christian Church (Disciples of Christ).
 Her passion has long been youth ministry.
 She serves as Team Minister for Youth Ministry for the Christian Church in Indiana and does some speaking and consulting with congregations regarding youth ministry training, development, leadership, and issues.
 She writes and can be reached at www.julierichardsonbrown.net.